 I’ll help you to buy in.
 Enjoy a simple description of the end-to-end drilling process.
 So, there is oil somewhere deep under the ground.
 Engineers define the boundaries of the territory above the oil deposit and design a layout of future holes, so-called slots, in order to penetrate the deposit in multiple points simultaneously and pump oil quicker.
 On top of each slot, they install a tower-like structure, a drilling rig, which all the downhole equipment is attached to.
 A drilling trajectory can be curved and bend at various angles; nowadays it often goes a couple of thousands feet straightly and then turns horizontally or branches as tree roots.
 These branches are called sidetracks and help to detour around an impassable obstacle or to reach an oil deposit in multiple points simultaneously.

 After a section is drilled due to the plan, oilfield engineers strengthen it by means of casings, tubes with thin walls, and firmly cement them.
 Only after that a new section can be drilled and then cased.
-The result of such an activity is more of a tunnel than a rough hole.
+As a result, they have something like a tunnel.
 There you are!
-Oil can be extracted but this is different story.
+Oil can be extracted but this is different story…

 By the way, there is a separate oil and gas drilling wikipedia — Petrowiki.